SarahFrench/SarahFrench.github.io/content/blog/2024-05-28-debugging-terraform-providers-with-vscode.md

     "Terraform",
     "How-To"
 ]
+params:
+    summary: The one where we DELVE into the world of debugging providers in VS Code
 ---

 My first experience of 'debugging' was using good old `console.log` in JavaScript when I was first learning about programming.
 Since then I've learned that print statements and logs only get you so far, and _proper_ debugging is so much more useful.
 When I first started contributing to Terraform provider projects I wasn't shown how to use debuggers with providers and the resources I found online were a bit fragmented.
 So, this blog is a way for me to share what I learned and hopefully help others (or just be a reference for myself in the future!).